If you love hi-fi gear, you’re not gonna love this…

 A: Only one, from case #15.
 I’ve spoken to Trevor Lees from case #6, and the owner of the business in case #16 though, both of whom consider their work genius.

-Q: Mike, have any of these people tried to force you to remove a case?
+Q: Mike, has anyone tried to force you to remove a case?

-A: Yes.
-Trevor Lees from case #6 and the business owner responsible for case #16 both threatened me with legal action if I didn’t remove their cases.
-A better approach would be to have a professional conversation.
-I don’t respond to threats.
+A: Yes, Trevor Lees from case #6 and the business owner responsible for case #16 both threatened me with legal action if I didn’t remove their cases.
+A professional conversation would have been much better as I don’t comply with threats.

 Q: Are you worried people will try to force you to remove these cases?